CROCKERY LAKE ASSOCIATION

 Michigan has a leash law that requires all dogs to be on a leash, which means the owner is responsible to enforce this law by keeping their animal securely on a leash and under control when in public areas.
 Unfortunately, many dog owners do not implement this law and allow their dogs to run freely in streets and parks.
 When a person is injured after being pursued by a dog, the dog owner is accountable for the injuries suffered in the attack.
 This includes compensation for pain and suffering, a scar or disfigurement, and payment of medical expenses related to the dog bite attack.

 There have been complaints about dogs running through yards around our lake.
 Please, please before someone or a pet gets hurt, keep your dogs on a leash.
+Also please pick up after them.
+There is nothing worse for a non-dog owner to be mowing and come upon a pile!

 Also, as a courtesy to all neighbors please try to keep your dogs from barking ceaselessly.
 The sound carries even more on a lake.